 What are the Symptoms of Cyclosporiasis?

 It generally takes about a week after eating contaminated food before symptoms appear.
-When they do, it can be violent, and the diarrhea (watery, frequent and often explosive) can last a month or more, making it impossible for some people to go back to work until the diarrhea is over.
+When they do, the symptoms can be violent, and the diarrhea (watery, frequent, and often explosive) can last a month or more, making it impossible for some people to go back to work until the diarrhea is over.

-Once eaten, its parasites infect the small intestine, causing watery diarrhea, loss of appetite, weight loss, stomach cramps/pain, bloating, increased gas, nausea, fatigue, vomiting (not always), body aches, headache, fever and other flu-like symptoms.
+Once the parasite is eaten, it infects the small intestine, causing watery diarrhea, loss of appetite, weight loss, stomach cramps/pain, bloating, increased gas, nausea, fatigue, vomiting (not always), body aches, headache, fever, and other flu-like symptoms.
 Some people who are infected do not have any symptoms.

 How Long Can the Symptoms Last?

 The illness may last from a few days to over a month.
 Symptoms may seem to go away and then return one or more times (relapse).
 This happened to some of our clients.